 When you do find a plant that seems to be harboring some sort of insect or disease, let the shop owner know (in a quiet, respectful tone), and do not handle the pot yourself if possible.

 Be On the Lookout for Wilted Leaves or Stems

 There are more obvious signs that a potted herb is best left at the store.
 These include wilted leaves or stems, additional leaves and/or stems in the pot itself, or on the ground around it.

-Many times, workers will go through and remove the dead/dying parts, leaving unhealthy looking holes in the foliage or an extremely tall stem with a pouf on the top, of green leaves.
-Know what the herb is supposed to look like, and don't be fooled by early morning cleanup.
+Many times, workers will go through and remove the dead/dying parts, leaving unhealthy looking holes in the foliage or an extremely tall stem with a pouf of green leaves at the top.
+Know what the herb is supposed to look like, and don't be fooled by salvage attempts.

 Avoid Heavily Damaged Containers

-Some more experienced gardeners will buy these plants, divide if possible, repot them and wait it out.
+Experienced gardeners will buy these plants, divide if possible, repot them and wait it out.
 Then if the potted herb makes it, replanting to the garden is fine.
-Unless you are an experienced gardener or have money to spare, pass these types of pots and plants over.
+Unless you are an experienced gardener or have money to spare, pass on these types of pots and plants.